 Find the perfect place to stay

 Whangarei is in Northland, New Zealand's only subtropical climate zone.
 This region has warm humid summers and mild winters, so it's comfortable in any season.
-Even if winter, Northland's temperatures seldom get into single figures.
+Even if winter, Northland's temperatures seldom get down to single figures.
 Summer is the busiest time for tourism.
-If you want to enjoy uncrowded beaches, choose late spring or autumn.
+If you want to enjoy uncrowded beaches, choose spring or autumn.